mariomulansky/PySpike/Readme.md

 PySpike is a Python library for numerical analysis of spike train similarity.
 Its core functionality is the implementation of the bivariate [ISI and SPIKE distance](http://www.scholarpedia.org/article/Measures_of_spike_train_synchrony).
-Additionally, it allows to compute multi-variate spike train distances, averaging and general spike train processing.
+Additionally, it provides functions to compute multi-variate SPIKE and ISI distances, averaging and general spike train processing.
+All computation intensive parts are implemented in C via [cython](http://www.cython.org) to reach a competitive performance (factor 100-200 over plain Python).

 All source codes are published under the liberal [MIT License](http://opensource.org/licenses/MIT).